When to Call a Mobile Mechanic: A Beginner’s Guide

 Red Fluid

-Your vehicle uses two fluids that are red: power steering fluid and automatic transmission fluid.
+Your vehicle uses two red fluids: a power steering fluid and an automatic transmission fluid.
 Both of these fluids are hydraulic fluids.
-It is smart to check your owners manual to see if your vehicle actually uses automatic transmission fluid in the power steering system.
+It is smart to check your owner’s manual to see if your vehicle uses automatic transmission fluid in the power steering system.

-*If you find this liquid beneath your car, a transmission inspection is recommended, especially if you notice other signs of transmissions problems i.e.: delayed shifting when the engine is cold
+*If you find this liquid beneath your car, a transmission inspection is recommended, especially if you notice other signs of transmission problems, i.e., delayed shifting when the engine is cold

 WHAT IS LEAKING FROM MY CAR